linkev/Dell-Optiplex-7050-Micro-Hackintosh/README.md

 ### Not Working

 - [ ] Sleep/Wake (I haven't tested, but I don't think it does).
 - [ ] Booting up without a monitor (or dummy Displayport dongle).
 This takes a much longer time to boot and the system is very laggy if there is no monitor plugged in.
 Seems like the iGPU is not activated, which makes everything lag.
 Disabling WiFi improves things, but that's not ideal as I am running this in headless mode (I connect via [VNC](https://www.realvnc.com/en/connect/download/vnc/)/[TeamViewer](https://www.teamviewer.com/en/download/mac-os/) from time to time).
 I had to buy a dummy Displayport which activates the iGPU and performs normally with it.
 Let me know if there is a way to do it without the dummy plug or maybe the actual Macmini can't run headless either.
-This could also be fixed with an iMac SMBIOS, I haven't tried it.
+I recently started using [Parsec](https://parsec.app/) to remote in and its been working fantastic so far.

 ## Using the EFI

-Only things you need to set manually is the System Serial Number, System UUID, MLB and ROM.
-I have set them as {CHANGE ME} and OpenCore will complain if you do not set them correctly.
+Only things you need to set manually is the **System Serial Number**, **System UUID**, **MLB** and **ROM**.
+I have set them as **{CHANGE ME}** and OpenCore will complain if you do not set them correctly.
 You can get the first three created with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
 The ROM part can be your Ethernet or WiFi MAC Address such as E4 85 G6 M8 H9 2Q, for example.
 Refer to the [Vanilla Hackintosh Guide by Dortania](https://dortania.github.io/OpenCore-Install-Guide/) if you need more help.

 ## Preparation